-When an appointment is formally made, the Student Accounts Office will be notified and instructed to process a tuition waiver or a refund if you have already paid tuition.
-Graduate assistants are responsible for all fees, including late registration, health services, educational services, student union, and graduation.
+When an appointment is formally made, the Student Accounts Office will be notified and instructed to process a tuition waiver or a refund if the student has already paid tuition.
+GAs and SLGAs are responsible for all fees, including educational services fee, technology fee, health fees, and student union fees, or any other charges incurred.
 Please note: students in SPPs do not receive tuition waivers as part of the position remuneration.

 During the academic year, all full-time graduate assistants must register for and complete 9 credit hours of graduate course work each semester.
-Students may be eligible for part-time GA status when requested in advance by contacting their GA supervisor and the Graduate Dean's Office.
+Students may be eligible for 3 or 6 credit hour waivers depending on their course program of study.
+Waivers for less than or greater than 9 credits must be requested in advance by contacting their GA supervisor, graduate program coordinator, and the Graduate Dean's Office.
 During the summer sessions, all graduate assistants must register for and complete a total of 3 credit hours of graduate course work during any of the summer sessions.

 Work and Compensation

-Graduate assistants must work at least 90% of the required hours in order to qualify for the tuition waiver.
+Graduate Assistants and Student Life Graduate Assistants must work at least 90% of the required hours in order to qualify for the tuition waiver.
 Assistants working less than this amount will be required to pay for a portion of tuition on the following schedule: